Project Name: Stewed Chicken with Onion, Carrots, and Cream

 - Finally, taste and add salt or pepper if needed.

-Serving: We like to eat this meal with our homemade potatoes, which I grow in the garden with my older son.
+We like to eat this meal with our homemade potatoes, which I grow in the garden with my older son.
 I boil them peeled, cut into cubes with ground caraway seeds and salt, and after draining, I throw a piece of butter into the hot pot with them.
-However, the sauce is also great with rice, pasta, roasted potatoes, or French fries.
+However, the sauce is also great with homemade semolina mini dumplings, pasta, rice, roasted potatoes, or French fries.